Hardik Pandya

-Hardik Himanshu Pandya (born 11 October 1993) is an Indian international cricketer who is the current vice-captain of the Indian cricket team in limited overs.
-An All-rounder who bats right-handed and bowls right-arm fast-medium, Pandya has played in all 3 formats for India.
-He also plays for Baroda cricket team in domestic cricket and captains the newly debuted franchise Gujarat Titans in the Indian Premier League (IPL) and led them to their maiden IPL title in the 2022 edition.
-His elder brother Krunal Pandya is also a cricketer.
+Hardik Himanshu Pandya (born 11 October 1993) is an Indian international cricketer who plays for the Indian cricket team.
+He is an all-rounder who is a right-handed middle order batsman and fast-medium bowler.
+He is considered one of the best all-rounders in the world in white-ball cricket.
+Pandya has represented India in all three formats.
+He captains Mumbai Indians in the Indian Premier League and occasionally plays for Baroda in domestic cricket.
+He has captained the Indian team in white-ball cricket and was the vice captain of the team that won the 2024 T20 World Cup.

 Early years

-Hardik Pandya was born on 11 October 1993 in Surat, Gujarat.
+Pandya was born on 11 October 1993 in Choryasi, Surat, Gujarat.
 His father, Himanshu Pandya, ran a small car finance business in Surat which he shut down and moved to Vadodara when Hardik was five to provide his sons with better cricket training facilities.
-Himanshu Pandya worked as Loan agent in Vadodara.
+Himanshu Pandya worked as a loan consultant in Vadodara.
 He enrolled his two sons into Kiran More's cricket academy in Vadodara.
 Lacking finances, the Pandya family lived in a rented apartment in Gorwa, with the brothers using a second-hand car to travel to the cricket ground.
 Hardik studied at the MK High School until ninth grade before dropping out to focus on cricket.

-Hardik made steady progress in junior-level cricket, and according to Krunal, "won a lot of matches single-handedly" in club cricket.
-In an interview with the Indian Express, Hardik revealed that he was dropped from his state age-group teams due to his "attitude problems".
+Pandya made steady progress in junior-level cricket, and according to Krunal, "won a lot of matches single-handedly" in club cricket.
+In an interview with the Indian Express, Hardik said that he was dropped from his state age-group teams due to his "attitude problems".
 He added that he was "just an expressive child" who did not "like to hide his emotions."

-According to his father, Hardik was a leg spinner until the age of 18 and turned to fast bowling at the insistence of the Baroda coach Sanath Kumar.
+According to his father, Pandya was a leg spinner until the age of 18 and turned to fast bowling at the insistence of the Baroda coach Sanath Kumar.

 Domestic career

-Pandya has been playing for the Baroda cricket team since 2013.
+Pandya has been playing for the Baroda since 2013.
 He played a vital role in helping Baroda win the Syed Mushtaq Ali Trophy in the 2013–14 season.
-In January 2016, he slammed eight sixes during his innings, scoring 86 runs not-out, to guide the Baroda cricket team to a six-wicket win over Vidarbha cricket team for the Syed Mushtaq Ali Trophy.
+In January 2016, he slammed eight sixes during his innings of 86 not out, to guide Baroda to a six-wicket win over Vidarbha in the Syed Mushtaq Ali Trophy.